 The Problem: Travel anxiety

 Many people experience anxiety around travel, whether it’s fear of flying, fear of where you are going, changing your regular daily routine, fear of leaving home or missing loved ones and animals.

 L-Theanine is a unique amino acid found in green tea that supports mental calmness and relaxation by increasing dopamine and GABA in the brain.
 L-theanine assists the alpha brainwaves associated with relaxation, without any drowsiness.
-Brands to try include Source Naturals, Jarrow Formulas and Natural Factors.
+Try Jarrow Formulas.

 Rescue Remedy by Bach Flower Essences is a gentle formula to help center your emotions when you’re experiencing situational distress.
 Rescue Remedy is a blend of five flower essences that assist with emotional stress from illness, fright, injury, travel fatigue and irritation.

 Emotional Ally by WishGarden Herbs is formulated to help you cope with temporary anxiety, restlessness and irritability.
 With herbs like passionflower, skullcap and motherwort, it helps you to re-center yourself and feel relief from travel anxiety.

 The Problem: Motion sickness

 Also known as travel, car, sea or airsickness, it happens when visually perceived motion is different from your vestibular system’s sense of movement.
 The most common symptoms are dizziness, fatigue, nausea and vomiting.